 In the midst of the difficulty of the time the Stations recollect, I find echoes of a life lived well, a life that was open to the surprise of the unexpected, the truth of a story.
 I also hear echoes of the impulses towards my own violence and blame mechanisms.

-Today, for Good Friday, I wrote some collects, to go with the Stations.
-Some are below, accompanied by the gorgeous art of Sieger Koder.
-His religious art can be found at PB&M.
+For Good Friday, I wrote some collects, to go with the Stations.
+Some are below.
+For art, I recommend the gorgeous paintings of Sieger Koder whose religious art can be found at PB&M.

-These stations will be included in a book coming out in the summer of 2017, Daily Prayer from the Corrymeela Community, published by Canterbury Press.
+These stations are included in a book, Daily Prayer from the Corrymeela Community, published by Canterbury Press.

 God of the accused

 who made the mouth, the ear and

 the heart of all in conflict.